Ernest Miller: World Wrestling Entertainment (2002–2004)

-Later Career (2006, 2015-2019)
+Later career (2006, 2015–2019)

-Two years after his release from WWE, Miller worked a tag match on March 17, 2006 with his team losing.
+Two years after his release from WWE, Miller worked a tag match on March 17, 2006, with his team losing.
 The event was held at Pro Wrestling Evolution in Canton, Georgia.

-Miller came out of retirement on November 28, 2015 at WrestleCade competing in a battle royal won by Ethan Carter III in Winston-Salem, North Carolina.
+Miller came out of retirement on November 28, 2015, at WrestleCade competing in a battle royal won by Ethan Carter III in Winston-Salem, North Carolina.
 He continued working in the independent circuit.
-On October 13, 2018, Miller teamed with fellow WCW alumnus Glaicer and 79 year old Bob Armstrong in a 6 tag match in which they won for Georgia Premier Wrestling in Rome, Georgia.
-On December 13, 2019, Miller teamed with former WCW wrestlers; Glacier, Haku and Luther Biggs as they won a 8 tag match for Sunray Pro Wrestling in Orlando, Florida.
-Afterwards Miller stopped wreslting due to COVID-19.
+On October 13, 2018, Miller teamed with fellow WCW alumnus Glacier and 79 year old Bob Armstrong in a 6 tag match in which they won for Georgia Premier Wrestling in Rome, Georgia.
+On December 13, 2019, Miller teamed with former WCW wrestlers; Glacier, Haku and Luther Biggs as they won an 8 tag match for Sunray Pro Wrestling in Orlando, Florida.
+Afterwards Miller stopped wrestling due to COVID-19.

-Return to Wrestling (2022-present)
+Return to wrestling (2022–present)

 Miller returned to wrestling at 58 years old.
 He lost to Joey Janela at Game Charger Wrestling/Black Pro Label 4 Cups Stuffed in Hoffman Estates, Illinois on September 2, 2022.